ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 ## Note

-This guide is temporarily outdated since the release of SFML 3.
+This guide is temporarily outdated due to the release of SFML 3.

-In particular, the part about bundling frameworks is only applicable to SFML 2, as SFML 3 bundles all the required frameworks into the static library.
-It even bundles the audio on Windows, which was previously a separate DLL :heart:
+In particular, the section about bundling frameworks applies only to SFML 2, as SFML 3 bundles all the required frameworks into the static library.
+It even bundles the audio on Windows, which was previously a separate DLL.

-I will try to update this guide for SFML 3 once I finish my bullet-hell/shoot-em-up SFML game.
-However, as a workaround, you can probably scrap the following:
+I will update this guide for SFML 3 once I finish my [2D drift racing game](https://github.com/ryouze/vroom).
+In the meantime, as a workaround, you can probably remove the following:

 ```
 INSTALL_RPATH "@executable_path/../Frameworks"